Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/14-Bitonic-Sorting/README.md

 ```

 ### Stage 2
-The figure below shows the processing performed by Stage 2.
-Here three rounds of butterflies perform local reordering of 8-tuples of consecutive samples.
-As with the previous two stages, SIMD instructions perform a total of 8 parallel comparisons per cycle.
-Notice again how the third round of butterfly processing is identical to the last round from both Stage 0 and Stage 1.
+The following figure shows the processing performed by Stage 2.
+Three butterfly rounds reorder 8-tuples of consecutive samples locally.
+As in the previous two stages, SIMD instructions perform a total of eight parallel comparisons per cycle.
+The third butterfly round matches the last round from Stage 0 and Stage 1.

 ![figure](images/bitonic-sort-n16-stage2.png)

-The code block below implements the first round of Stage 2 using AIE API.
-It uses the same 16-lane vector register along with the `aie::max()` and `aie::min()` routines for sample comparison, and the `fpshuffle16()` intrinsic to perform I/O sample extraction for the "top" and "bottom" samples of each butterfly.
-Notice how the code here is identical to that used for the first round of Stage 1 except for the I/O sample extraction permutations.
-This is due only to the nature of the "top" and "bottom" butterfly sample being located within different positions in the 16-lane vector register.
-The code for the second round of Stage 2 (not shown here) exhibits exactly the same structure with yet another distinct set of permutations.
+The following code block implements the first round of Stage 2 using AIE API.
+It uses the same 16-lane vector register with `aie::max()` and `aie::min()` for sample comparisons.
+The `fpshuffle16()` intrinsic extracts I/O samples for the top and bottom butterfly samples.
+This code matches the first round of Stage 1, except for the I/O sample extraction permutations.
+These differences occur because the top and bottom butterfly samples sit in different positions within the 16-lane vector register.
+The second round of Stage 2 (not shown here) follows the same structure with a distinct set of permutations.
 Profiling reveals both of these function require 27 cycles per invocation.

 ```
 void __attribute__((noinline)) bitonic_fp16::stage2a( aie::vector<float,16>& vec )